 Dedicated server hosting is the opposite of shared hosting or even VPS hosting for web hosting solutions.
 Rather than sharing the same server with other users, you’ll have the entire space to yourself with a dedicated server.
 Keep in mind that dedicated server hosting is also more expensive, so unless you have a massive e-commerce website or large forum, there’s usually not much reason to spend all this money on website content and visitors.

-A lot of users enjoy cloud hosting services, especially as it’s become more popular in recent years.
+Many users enjoy cloud hosting services, especially as it’s become more prevalent in recent years.
 Unlike the three previous types, cloud web hosting uses multiple servers and data centers rather than just one.

 This way, if one server in Singapore goes down, your website doesn’t have to crash and burn with it.
 The other servers with cloud hosting will pick up the slack, and keep your site up and running.
 Not all hosting plans include this option.